Corporate Governance Guidelines

 D. Committee Matters.

 1. Board Committees.
 Committees shall be established by the Board from time to time to facilitate and assist in the execution of the Board’s responsibilities.
-There are currently five standing committees: the Audit Committee, the Risk and Technology Committee, the Compensation Committee, the Corporate Governance and Nominating Committee and the Executive Committee.
+There are currently five standing committees: the Audit Committee, the Risk and Technology Committee, the Compensation Committee, the Governance Committee and the Executive Committee.
 Each of these committees, other than the Executive Committee, shall have a written charter satisfying the rules of the New York Stock Exchange and, in the case of the Audit Committee, Rule 10A-3 under the Securities Exchange Act of 1934.

 Audit Committee.
 In addition to meeting independence requirements, each member of the Company’s Audit Committee must not, except in his or her capacity as a member of the Audit Committee, the Board or any other Board committee of the Company (or any of its consolidated majority-owned subsidiaries):